albrow/vdom/README.md

 algorithm which compares two trees and returns a patch set which, when applied, would make the two trees the same.
 This connects the parsing and patching components.

-Currently, parsing is fully implemented and fairly well tested.
-I'm working on the patching step now.
+Currently, parsing and patching are fully implemented and fairly well tested.
+I'm working on the final diffing step now.

 Installing